About Researcher Connect Online

-Researcher Connect Online is a two-week intensive training consisting of modules delivered through an online workshop format by experienced trainers.
-It provides early career researchers with the insights, understanding, and tools to communicate effectively in any context, though certain aspects also benefit more experienced researchers.
+Researcher Connect online is a series of modules delivered through an online workshop format by experienced and quality-assured trainers.
+It is designed specifically for early career researchers, although certain aspects would also benefit more experienced members of the research community.

-This course has been delivered across the globe and participant feedback has consistently shown that the workshop enhances researchers’ communication skills, knowledge, and ability.
+This course has been delivered worldwide, and participant feedback has consistently shown that it enhances researchers’ communication skills, knowledge, and abilities.

 Why do researchers’ communication skills matter?